APL-Innovation-Lab/Breadcrumbs/ahc_page/README.md

 # Breadcrumb Pattern for AHC Page

-This document describes the breadcrumb navigation pattern implemented for the `ahc_page` content type on site.
-Breadcrumbs are an essential part of the site's navigation strategy, providing users with a way to trace the path back to their starting point.
+This document describes the updated breadcrumb navigation pattern implemented for the `ahc_page` content type on the site, incorporating the latest HTML and CSS standards used in the library's web pages.

 ## Breadcrumb Structure
-The breadcrumb pattern for `ahc_page` is designed to enhance user experience by providing a clear and concise navigation path.
-The pattern follows this structure:
+The updated breadcrumb pattern for `ahc_page` is designed to enhance user experience by providing a clear and concise navigation path, following the latest design:

 `[AHC Home](/ahc)` > `[node:title]`